 Rising CPI: Indicates inflation, reducing purchasing power for consumers.
 For businesses, it may signal higher costs and the need for pricing adjustments.

-Falling CPI: May indicate deflation, which can lead to reduced consumer spending and economic stagnation.
+Falling CPI: May display deflation, which can lead to reduced consumer spending and economic stagnation.

 Stable CPI: Suggests price stability, which is favorable for long-term economic growth.

-With this metric, businesses can plan their inventories and create pricing strategies.
-Consumers can adjust their household budgets and save some money to invest.
-When it comes to investing, making decisions based on inflation trends and central bank actions can maximize the investors' profits.
+This metric helps businesses plan inventories and set pricing strategies.
+Consumers can adjust their household budgets and allocate savings for investments.
+For investors, considering inflation trends and central bank actions can lead to better profit opportunities.

 How does the CPI impact consumer spending?